timjbray/jekyll-now/about.md

 permalink: /about/
 ---

 Curious about everything.
-Constantly learning.
 Passionate about technology.

-I started my career as a software developer.
-While writing code is great, I found out I like to be involved with product management, business development and the full SDLC.
+I started my career as a software developer, and still love writing code and solving problems.
+But I found that I prefer to have more impact and be involved across a wider area of business.
+Including product strategy, business development and most importantly - working with customers.

 These days I spend most of my time solving problems across product, teams, tech, architecture, systems and platforms.